Aliivibrio fischeri: Bioluminescence

-Quorum Sensing
+Quorum sensing

-One primary system that controls bioluminescence through regulation of the lux operon is quorum sensing, a conserved system across many microbial species that regulates gene expression in response to bacterial concentration.
+One primary system that controls bioluminescence through regulation of the lux operon is quorum sensing, a conserved mechanism across many microbial species that regulates gene expression in response to bacterial concentration.
 Quorum sensing functions through the production of an autoinducer, usually a small organic molecule, by individual cells.
-As cell populations increase, levels of autoinducers increase, and specific proteins that regulate transcription of genes bind to these autoinducers and alter gene expression.
-This system allows microbial cells to "communicate" amongst each other and coordinate behaviors like luminescence, which require large amounts of cells to produce an effect.
+As cell populations increase, levels of autoinducers increase, and specific proteins that regulate transcription of genes bind to these autoinducers, altering gene expression.
+This system allows microbial cells to "communicate" amongst each other and coordinate behaviors, such as luminescence, which require large amounts of cells to produce a noticeable effect.

-In A. fischeri, there are two primary quorum sensing systems, each of which respond to slightly different environments.
+In A. fischeri, there are two primary quorum sensing systems, each of which responds to slightly different environments.
 The first system is commonly referred to as the lux system, as it is encoded within the lux operon, and uses the autoinducer 3OC6-HSL.
 The protein LuxI synthesizes this signal, which is subsequently released from the cell.
-This signal, 3OC6-HSL, then binds to the protein LuxR, which regulates the expression of many different genes, but is most known for upregulation of genes involved in luminescence.
+This signal, 3OC6-HSL, then binds to the protein LuxR, which regulates the expression of many different genes, but most notably upregulation of genes involved in luminescence.
 The second system, commonly referred to as the ain system, uses the autoinducer C8-HSL, which is produced by the protein AinS.
 Similar to the lux system, the autoinducer C8-HSL increases activation of LuxR.
 In addition, C8-HSL binds to another transcriptional regulator, LitR, giving the ain and lux systems of quorum sensing slightly different genetic targets within the cell.